 Go back to Perival

-For the several years I worked on product management supporting integrated smart grid operations for Oracle Utilities, a global business unit devoted to utility companies.
+I've worked in several product management roles supporting a SaaS/cloud application roll-out, asset management, and integrated smart grid operations for Oracle Utilities, a global business unit devoted to utility companies.

 Portland State University offers a number of graduate courses focused on sustainability, and I took several toward the Graduate Certificate that delve into this still emerging field.
 Harder to really get a handle on than you might think - in part because anything which is not sustainable is (by definition) not going to last.
 But then again almost everything changes, so what does truly last?